Coffee Footprint Calculator

 Now only if the slightest change is made in growing this coffee sustainably, by using a lesser amount of chemical-based fertilizer, by efficiently managing the water and energy, and choosing cargo over airplanes for transportation, the carbon emission of the same coffee drops down to 3.51 kg of CO2 equivalent.

-Did you know our favorite beverage, coffee, is among the things that prevent Alzheimer's disease?
-Research shows that coffee drinkers have a 65% lesser chance of developing Alzheimer's.
+Did you know our favorite beverage, coffee, is among the things that prevent Alzheimer's disease?.

 Coffee's water footprint

-90% of the water that we have is used to grow food, and much of the coffee's water footprint is the resultant of its bean cultivation.
+, and much of the coffee's water footprint is the result of its bean cultivation.

 But that is just what you see and not the entire picture.
 To produce a regular cup of espresso, 1 part of coffee requires 1100 parts of water.
 And much of the water consumption is for bean cultivation.